Slavkov Forest: Geomorphology

 Slavkov Forest is a mesoregion of the Karlovy Vary Highlands within the Bohemian Massif.
 It is further subdivided into the microregions of Kynžvart Highlands, Bečov Highlands and Horní Slavkov Highlands.

 The region is relatively poorly fragmented.
 Despite numerous evidence of severe tectonic and erosive disturbance, it is an old well-preserved peneplain from the Oligocene, often with altitudes of around 800 m above sea level.
 It consists of flat and round plateaus of old relief with individual, mostly densely wooded peaks.
 The highest peaks are Lesný at 983 m and Lysina at 982 m.
 The lowest point is in Karlovy Vary at 374 m.

 Geography

 The forest is a huge water source with direct importance for a large surrounding area, with many notable springs (including mineral water flows).
 Some of the water from the forest region is used in spas in the western parts of the country.
 The main watercourse in the territory is the Teplá River.
 The Ohře briefly crosses the north of the territory.

-Slavkov Forest is rather sparsely inhabitated.
+Slavkov Forest is rather sparsely inhabited.
 The southern part of Karlovy Vary is located in the Slavkov Forest.
 Other notable towns include Horní Slavkov and Bečov nad Teplou, and partially Loket, Březová and Lázně Kynžvart.